-- (1) a tax increment development plan has been approved; - (2) any outstanding obligation incurred by the district has been paid off; and - (3) the purposes of the district have otherwise been achieved.

-G. As used in this section, "taxes" includes all levies authorized to be made on an ad valorem basis upon real and personal property.

-H. The increment attributable to a levy by a taxing entity shall not be dedicated for the purpose of securing property tax increment bonds without the agreement of the taxing entity.
+- (2) any outstanding obligation incurred by the district has been paid off; and - (3) the purposes of the district have otherwise been achieved. - G. As used in this section, "taxes" includes all levies authorized to be made on an ad valorem basis upon real and personal property. - H. The increment attributable to a levy by a taxing entity shall not be dedicated for the purpose of securing property tax increment bonds without the agreement of the taxing entity.
 The agreement shall be evidenced by a resolution adopted by a majority vote of that taxing entity.
 A taxing entity shall not agree to dedicate for the purpose of securing property tax increment bonds more than seventy-five percent of the property tax increment attributable to a property tax levy by that taxing entity.